Academic & Professional Development: Expanding Horizons

 TRAQ is about the mechanics of how to submit an ethics application at Queen's. when you're getting close to putting in an ethics submission, consider going to one of these workshops.

 There are many policies and guidelines in the School of Graduate Studies.
 Our Academic Matters page lists some of those policies (see below), but all can be found on the SGS Academic Calendar under General Regulations.
+The School of Graduate Studies is committed to upholding the values of equity and diversity and the principles of fairness and inclusiveness.
+Our policies, regulations and practices are developed and implemented to achieve educational equity.
+Should you have questions please contact the School of Graduate Studies.

 - Academic Integrity